Cerealkillerway/fileUploader/README.md

 **debug**: enable debug mode (default false)

+**debugLogStyle**: custom CSS rules for style debug logs in browser's javascript console (only for browsers that supports this feature, default: *"color: #9900ff"*, purple logs)

 **useLoadingBars**: show a progress bar while reading each file (default true)

 **resultContainer**: set the class of the element to be used as container for reader's results (by default this is the hidden $(.result) element of the fileUploader); can be the class of any DOM element inside the fileUploader markup